Church of St Peter ad Vincula, Thornaby-on-Tees: History

 A prevailing local legend states that Grace Pace, the mother of Captain Cook, was baptised in the church.
-Whilst it its known that she was born and lived in what was the village of Thornaby, some have pointed out that at the time of her baptism, (c.
-1702), the church was not the mother building in the parish and most likely, baptisms, marriages and funerals were held elsewhere.
+Whilst it is known that she was born and lived in what was the village of Thornaby, some have pointed out that at the time of her baptism, (c.
+1702), the church was not the mother building in the parish of Stainton, and most likely, baptisms, marriages and funerals were held elsewhere.
 However, the church retains an original Norman font, so baptisms are assumed to have been undertaken at some point in the history of the church.

-Originally in the parish of Stainton, the church became the mother church of its own parish (Thornaby-on-Tees) in 1844, but this was quite short, as by 1858, St Pauls church in Thornaby became the mother church for the parish.
+Originally in the parish of Stainton, the church became the mother church of its own parish (Thornaby-on-Tees) in 1844, but this was quite short, as by 1858, St Paul's Church in Thornaby became the mother church for the parish.
 In 1869, the 6 acre graveyard was officially opened (the earliest listed burial being 1746), only to close to burials in 1870.
 However, burials still continued of those who had close relatives interred in the churchyard, so that they "might have the privilege of being buried there on their decease [sic]."
 Some burials are listed for St Peter's up to 1905.

 In the 1970s, the lych gate was removed and the area around the church was landscaped which removed most of the headstones to the edges of the churchyard.